Continued from second in the series: “The Intervention Process – The Call.”

-Answer: Families need to be educated about addiction, codependency, family dynamics, communication and problem solving skills – they need to know what dysfunction looks like and what recovery looks like.
+Burr: Families need to be educated about addiction, codependency, family dynamics, communication and problem solving skills – they need to know what dysfunction looks like and what recovery looks like.
 It’s important for families to see how the addiction has affected them.
-The important thing to do is to unite the family so the addict is not dealing with a family member one on one.
+The important ting to do is to unite the family so the addict is not dealing with a family member one on one.
 Addicts and alcoholics are too skilled at manipulation, especially when they’re dealing with people on a one-to-one basis.
 A united front is essential to a successful intervention.
 It strengthens their resolve.

-Question: What kind of behavior should family members look for in themselves as warnings signs?
+Q: You mention that family members sometimes aren’t aware of how they enable an addict’s behavior.
+What kind of behavior should family members look for in themselves as warnings signs?